AnthonyNicklin/milestone01-TheMonkees/README.md

 A promotional video is displayed at the very begining of the [Media](https://anthonynicklin.github.io/milestone01-TheMonkees/media.html) page.
 This is to encourage the fan to see the band play live.
 Underneath is a neat section of album tracks with album cover images with controls to play a track from each one.
-Content is provided next to each album to give the visitor a bit of intrest about that album the band is promoting.
+Content is provided next to each album to give the visitor a bit of interest about that album the band is promoting.

 [Meet the Band](https://anthonynicklin.github.io/milestone01-TheMonkees/meet-the-band.html) uses a simple layout so the fan can easly read information about the band and then about each individual member.

 During the process of developying the site I found that the layout on the [Media](https://anthonynicklin.github.io/milestone01-TheMonkees/media.html) and [Meet the Band](https://anthonynicklin.github.io/milestone01-TheMonkees/meet-the-band.html) pages did not look great across all devices.
 I decided to change the layout and reposition images and content but, still keeping the design theme consistent.
-These pages now look much more appealing across all screens sizes and devices giving a better user experience than sicking with the orignal layout in the wireframes.
+These pages now look much more appealing across all screen sizes and devices giving a better user experience than sicking with the orignal layout in the wireframes.

 ## Features ##

 Features on this website are:

-* On every screen size the logo of the band is presented and is also a link to the [home page](https://anthonynicklin.github.io/milestone01-TheMonkees/)
+* On every screen size the logo of the band is presented and is also a link to the [home page](https://anthonynicklin.github.io/milestone01-TheMonkees/).
 * The links in the navigation when hovered over turn grey to indicate which link the fans cursor is over.
-* Navigation links are active meaning they stay black if the fan is on that page.
+* Navigation links are active meaning the link will stay black when the fan is on that page.
 * When hovering over any links the cursor changes from a pointer to a hand.
 * On every page in the footer there are links to the band's social media pages to the respected social media platforms.
 * When hovering over a social media icon, the icon changes colour to that social media platforms colour.